amanoske/Mythos/README.md

 Legends are protected at rest with [AES-256 GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) encryption.
 The key for this encryption (i.e.: its **Data Encryption Key** or **DEK**) is never stored.
 Instead it is generated once when a Legend is first *initialized* and reconstructed every time a permitted user wants to access that Legend.

 When a Legend is first initialized, Mythos helps the user create a DEK using [Shamir's Secret Sharing Algorithm](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing).
 Mythos does this by generating **Shard Keys**, a set of Shamir's keys that reconstruct a Legend's DEK.
 When a user wants to use Mythos to access a Legend, they load these Shard Keys into Mythos' **Keyring**.
-If enough matching keys are entered into the keyring, the Legend is unlocked and its secrets are accessable.
+If enough Shard Keys applicable to the Legend are entered into the Keyring, the Legend is unlocked and its secrets are accessable.

 # Cryptographic Security
 Mythos protects its secrets with cryptography and cryptographic security parameters (CSPs) derived from the [BouncyCastle](https://www.bouncycastle.org/) libraries.